Rhiannon by Fleetwood Mac - Custom Name Swap to Savannah

 Related reading

-Fleetwood Mac's "Rhiannon" is one of rock's most mystical tracks — Stevie Nicks singing about a Welsh witch who moves like a cat in the dark and rings like a bell through the night.
+Fleetwood Mac's "Rhiannon" is one of rock's most mystical tracks, with Stevie Nicks singing about a Welsh witch who moves like a cat in the dark and rings like a bell through the night.
 Brandon came to ChangeLyric with a straightforward request: swap every "Rhiannon" for "Savannah."
 Same three syllables, same stress pattern, completely different person.

 What Changed

 "Rhiannon" and "Savannah" are a textbook match for this kind of swap.
 Both are three syllables.
 Both end with that open "-ah" vowel.
-The stress falls on the second syllable in each case — rhi-AN-non, sa-VAN-nah.
-When Stevie stretches the name across those long, swooping melodic phrases in the chorus, "Savannah" fills the same space without any audible seams.
+The stress falls on the second syllable in each case -- rhi-AN-non, sa-VAN-nah.
+When Stevie stretches the name across those long, swooping melodic phrases, "Savannah" fills the same rhythmic space.

 Listen & Compare